Sample Advocacy Letter (Overview)

 In many instances, the initiative to adjust start times may be undertaken by legislators, or by community constituents such as physicians, parents, PTA’s, voters’ groups, by the students themselves, or by you, rather than by school leaders (discussed in § IV, supra).
 While advocacy may take many forms, should writing be required, the sample letter below (here in docx) may serve as a basic template and may be modified as needed.
 Alternate sample letters are available here (outline format) and here (academic achievement, health/welfare).
 The difficulty, of course, is that each of these 6-7 page letters is about 6-7 pages longer than any school administrator is likely to ever read.

 Well after we prepared these sample letters, the American Academy of Pediatrics (AAP) issued its Adolescent School Start Time Policy Statement (here or here).
 That document, and/or start time observations from scientists, physicians (including the AAP), and economists (see, Appen.
-C), will likely be far more persuasive than anything we can offer.
+C), including recent evidence of attendance/graduation benefits, will likely be far more persuasive than anything we can offer.

 Phone, fax, and/or email